12 Signs Someone In Your Life Is Extremely Mentally Strong, According To Psychology

 Advertisement

 I’ve struggled with anxiety and crippling overthinking most of my life.
 I’ve lost friends, opportunities, girlfriends, and many happy moments because of it.
 These experiences prompted me to learn everything about mental health over fifteen years.
+Today, my life experience is very different, and I have coached hundreds on how to develop mental strength.

-1. They no longer try to ‘fix’ themselves.
+1. They no longer try to ‘fix’ themselves

 Those who believe they need ‘fixing’ — and many do — will be caught in a continual loop of insecurity.
-When we act as though we need to improve, we reinforce the idea that something is wrong with us and therefore maintain a negative self-image.
-It’s not that any of us need fixing — it’s that most of us need to let go of the idea that something is wrong with us.
+When we act as though we need to improve, we reinforce the idea that something is wrong with us and, therefore, maintain a negative self-image.

 Advertisement

-2. Does not tolerate stressful thoughts.
+2. They don't tolerate stressful thoughts

 The mind will continually throw up all kinds of thoughts without trying.
 This is a given.
 Strong people know this inevitability and do not allow stressful thoughts to be engaged for long.
 They may arise, but they are not tolerated.
 They are not engaged.
 We turn our attention to other things.
 This makes all the difference.